tc39/notes/meetings/2016-09/sept-27.md

 DE: We can discuss this proposal without discussing the nature of Annex B

 YK: Can we discourage?

 JHD: Yes, we already do

 WH: The proposed spec has headings such as "get RegExp.$+".
 I assume that this means that the RegExp object has a property named "$+", but "get RegExp.$+" doesn't really parse as spec text because + is an operator.
 What formalism should the spec use for referring to these?

-MS: is this list the intersection or the union of what browsers already ship?
+MLS: is this list the intersection or the union of what browsers already ship?

 JHD: based on my previous testing, the intersection

 AWB/MM/MS all agree that with verification, intersection is best

 #### Conclusion/Resolution

 - Stage 1 acceptance
 - Stage 2 acceptance